JoshDavid/EasyGUI/README.md

 ## GUI Reference

 Inside #.CEF_Utility.UserFunctions is a namespace called 'GUI'.
 In it is a GUI that helps you build more customized forms.
 Leveraging the functions in the #.CEF_Utility.UserFunctions.HtmlFormBuilder class, you can build forms with multiple types of input.
 For example, you can add text fields, date pickers, radio buttons, styling, etc. and capture the result which returns a HtmlFormBuilder object in the namespace, called 'FormObj'.
-You can then pass this object, along with a form size, to the renderPage function and use it to generate a custom page.
+You can then pass this object, and a form size, to the renderPage function and use it to generate a custom page.
+The renderPage function will also accept, as its only left argument, a namespace result from the specifyParams function.
 To access these functions from the GUI namespace:

 ##.specifyParams